Easily Find Local Administrators on all Computers

 Step 3: Click Run

-You can see in the screenshot above I have several users and groups that are a member of the local Administrators group on multiple computers.
+You can see in the above screenshot, I have several users and groups that are a member of the local Administrators group on multiple computers.
 The Principal Source column will tell you if the account is a local account or a domain account.

-Step 3: Export Results to CSV file.
+Step 3: Export Report

 Now you will have a report of all local administrators on all computers.
 In the screenshot below I highlighted some accounts that should not have admin rights.
 I’ll need to investigate these computers.